dehorsley/colette/README.md

 "(coffee) buyer".
 The method attempts to choose pairs that allow people to swap roles each round.

-If you with to mark certain pairs as desired or undesired, create an "overrides.csv", listing each pair you with to specify the name of the two players and an integer "cost" of adding this pair to the round.
+If you want to mark certain pairs as desired or undesired, create an "overrides.csv" file in the data directory, listing on each row the name of the two players and an integer "cost" of adding this pair to the round.
 This will be added to the cost of pairing if the players have previously been pair or are in the same organisation.
+To prefer a pair, add a negative cost.